Manchu people: Lifestyle

 Unlike their Mohe ancestors, the Jurchens began to respect dogs around the time of the Ming dynasty, and passed this tradition on to the Manchus.
 It was prohibited in Jurchen culture to use dog skin, and forbidden for Jurchens to harm, kill, or eat dogs.

-For political reasons, the Jurchen leader Nurhaci chose variously to emphasize either differences or similarities in lifestyles with other peoples like the Mongols.
+For political reasons, the Jurchen leader Nurhaci chose to emphasize either differences or similarities in lifestyles with other peoples, such as the Mongols.
 Nurhaci said to the Mongols that "the languages of the Chinese and Koreans are different, but their clothing and way of life is the same.
 It is the same with us Manchus (Jušen) and Mongols.
 Our languages are different, but our clothing and way of life is the same."
-Later Nurhaci indicated that the bond with the Mongols was not based in shared culture.
+Later, Nurhaci indicated that the bond with the Mongols was not based on shared culture.
 It was for pragmatic reasons of "mutual opportunism," since Nurhaci said to the Mongols: "You Mongols raise livestock, eat meat, and wear pelts.
 My people till the fields and live on grain.
 We two are not one country and we have different languages."
 Nurhaci, a chieftain of the Jianzhou Left Guard who officially considered himself a local representative of imperial power of the Ming dynasty, made efforts to unify the Jurchen tribes and established a military system called the "Eight Banners", which organized Jurchen soldiers into groups of "Bannermen", and ordered his scholar Erdeni and minister Gagai to create a new Jurchen script (later known as Manchu script) using the traditional Mongolian alphabet as a reference.

-Qing dynasty

-During the transition from Ming to Qing, Nanjing civilian official Zhang Sunzhen remarked that he had a portrait of his ancestors wearing Manchu clothes because his family were Tartars.
-Therefore, he considered it appropriate to shave his head into the Manchu hairstyle when the queue order was given.

-The Qing stationed the "New Manchu" Warka foragers in Ningguta and attempted to turn them into farmers, but the Warka just reverted to hunter gathering and requested money to buy cattle for beef broth.
-The Qing forced the Warka to become soldier-farmers, but the Warka left their garrison at Ningguta and went back to the Sungari river to their homes to herd, fish and hunt.
-The Qing accused them of desertion.

-建州毛憐則渤海大氏遺孽，樂住種，善緝紡，飲食服用，皆如華人，自長白山迤南，可拊而治也。 "The (people of) Chien-chou and Mao-lin [YLSL always reads Mao-lien] are the descendants of the family Ta of Po-hai.
-They love to be sedentary and sew, and they are skilled in spinning and weaving.
-As for food, clothing and utensils, they are the same as (those used by) the Chinese.
-Those living south of the Ch'ang-pai mountain are apt to be soothed and governed."